Skip to main content

 How much investment did the summit attract?

 The summit catalysed over $200 billion in AI-related investment commitments, including $250 billion in infrastructure pledges and $20 billion in deep-tech venture commitments.
-Google alone announced a $15 billion AI hub in Visakhapatnam and plans to train 20 million Indian civil servants.
+Google's $15 billion Visakhapatnam hub was the largest single announcement.

 YOUR TAKE